 After a divorce, if one spouse has primary custody of the children he or she may receive child support from the other spouse.
 It is also extremely common for the spouse that owes child support to not pay or not completely pay the amount ordered by the court.
-In those situations, it is important to consult an attorney and sue for outstanding child support, but what if certain groups refused to force people to pay their child support obligations?
+In those situations, it is important to consult a Georgia child custody attorney and sue for outstanding child support, but what if certain groups refused to force people to pay their child support obligations?
 There is a growing phenomenon of non-Native American mothers and fathers not receiving child support because their former spouses’ tribal government won’t make them pay.

 Native American tribes are independent nations within the United States and are not required to follow all federal and state laws.
 Tribes can choose to follow some laws and ignore others and it seems that many tribes are ignoring federal child support payment laws.